Last Updated on 01/18/2023 by Mark Verhoeven

 A transfer tax is a fee levied on the transfer of property title from one person (or business) to another.

 A transfer tax is a fee imposed on the transfer of property ownership or title from one person or entity to another.
 A state, county, or municipality may levy a transfer tax.
-It is not normally deductible from federal or state income taxes, but it can be added to the cost basis for calculating profit on the sale of securities and investment property.
+It is not normally deductible from federal or state income taxes, but it can be added to the costs for calculating profit on the sale of securities and investment property.
 In certain states, transfer tax is considered an excise tax.

 Transfer tax process